-Autoimmune Aware support groups are designed to give those who suffer from chronic conditions – often mysterious or undiagnosed – helpful, accurate information and emotional support, to assist in their journey to good health.
+Autoimmune Aware support groups are designed to provide those who suffer from chronic conditions – often mysterious or undiagnosed – a safe space for emotional support and guidance, assisting in their journey to good health.
 We are developing a national model and organizing our first group in San Diego, California.

 4. Trusted Source of Information

-Our website provides easy access to important articles impacting diagnosis and treatment, as well as highlighting important discoveries in AD.
-We strive to provide the most accurate information available about food, nutrition, and therapies as it develops.
+Our website provides access to important articles impacting diagnosis, treatment, and daily management of conditions, as well as highlighting important discoveries in AD.
+We strive to provide the most accurate information available about nutrition, therapies, the human microbiome, specific autoimmune disorders, and environmental health as it develops.

 5. Focus on Celiac Disease